mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 ### Section 2 - Risk VS AUC use case
 - [Overview] Risk-based model selection is better than AUC criteria (use case)

-ROC curves are also popular for providing a visual representation of the concordance/discrimination probability.
-The Area Under the Curve (AUC) of the ROC is equal to $p(s_{\omega_0} < s_{\omega_0})$ - see this SO question for a proof.
-TODO.
+ROC curves are also known for their visual representation of the concordance/discrimination probability.
+The Area Under the Curve (AUC) of the ROC is equal to $p(s_{\omega_0} < s_{\omega_0})$ - see [this](https://stats.stackexchange.com/questions/190216/why-is-roc-auc-equivalent-to-the-probability-that-two-randomly-selected-samples) SO question for a proof.
 What is not clear so far is why we should care about concordance probabilities.
-In particular, should we aim for a minimum AUC for a recogniser to be useful?
+In particular, should we aim for a minimum AUC?

-The next example shows that higher concordance is not necessarily better from a risk optimisation viewpoint.
-Therefore, if one evaluates a system a risk perspective, one need not pay too much attention to AUC, which may at best be a good sense check - e.g. is it close or well above 0.5?
+The next example shows that higher concordance is not necessarily better from a risk optimisation viewpoint, and so, if minimising expected risk is the objectvive, one need not pay too much attention to AUC, which may at best be a good sense check - e.g. is it close or well above 0.5?

-This use case is based on an example from another blog post, [ML Meets Economics](http://nicolas.kruchten.com/content/2016/01/ml-meets-economics/), which is a great practical introduction to AUC and ROC curves.
-I only make small adjustments to their numbers to fit my simulated data and I try to dig further into the disagreement between $E(\text{risk})$ and AUC.
+The example is based on another blog post, [ML Meets Economics](http://nicolas.kruchten.com/content/2016/01/ml-meets-economics/), which is a great practical introduction to AUC and ROC curves.
+I only make small adjustments to their numbers to fit my simulated data and I emphasize the reasons for the disagreement between $E(\text{risk})$ and AUC.

-Imagine a factory making widgets that may overheat 5% of the time due to faulty gearboxes.
-Bad gearboxes costs the company £157 owing to wasted labour and inputs.
-The gearbox supplier, which sells them at £50 apiece, won't improve quality controls, so the factory decides to use a ML system to detect gearboxes that will overheat.
-Any gearbox flagged as faulty must be tested, which destroys it, resulting in a loss equivalent to the item's cost (£50).
-Last, every working widget is sold for a net profit of £40.
+Imagine a factory making widgets with the following data
+- Widgets overheat 5% of the time due to faulty gearboxes
+- Bad gearboxes costs the company £157 owing to wasted labour and inputs
+- The gearbox supplier, which sells them at £50 apiece, won't improve quality controls, so the factory decides to use an ML system to predict which gearboxes will overheat
+- Any gearbox flagged as faulty must be tested, which destroys it, resulting in a loss equivalent to the item's cost (£50)
+- Every working widget is sold for a net profit of £40

-If $\omega_1$ ($\omega_0$) represents the defect (working) gearbox and $\alpha_1$ ($\alpha_0$) the decision to test (not test) a gearbox, then the cost/profit structure can be represented as
+If $\omega_1$ ($\omega_0$) represents the defect (working) gearbox and $\alpha_1$ ($\alpha_0$) the decision to test (not test) a gearbox, then the cost & profit structure is

 <div class="mermaid">